ECONOMIC DEVELOPMENT PROGRAMS

 Economic development is a top priority for the New York Power Authority, America's largest state public power enterprise.
 We provide the lowest-cost electricity in New York State and we're the only statewide electricity supplier.

-Our economical electricity, already linked to nearly 370,000 jobs statewide, can make the difference between jobs growing here or going elsewhere.
+Our economical electricity, already linked to over 350,000 jobs statewide, can make the difference between jobs growing here or going elsewhere.
 We work with state and local entities, including Governor Andrew M. Cuomo's Regional Economic Development Councils, Empire State Development Corporation, the New York State Economic Development Power Allocation Board (EDPAB) and other local and regional economic development organizations to encourage businesses to locate and expand in the state and create and retain jobs.

 Governor Cuomo signed legislation in April 2011 establishing a new statewide economic development power program that is helping to secure family-supporting jobs and enhance the New York State economy now and for the future.
 We worked closely with the Governor's office to effectively implement all of the aspects of the ReCharge New York (RNY) program.
 Since RNY became effective on July 1, 2012, more than 700 businesses and not-for-profit organizations across the state have received power allocations.
 For more information regarding the program and how qualified businesses and not-for-profit organizations may participate, visit our ReCharge New York web section.